FOI Complaints and Reviews

 Make a complaint about the FOI process

-If you have a complaint about the process of obtaining government information, you can complain to the ACT Ombudsman.
+If you have a complaint about the process of obtaining government information from an agency or Minister, you can complain to the ACT Ombudsman.
 Complaints can include issues such as delays in processing FOI requests or FOI charges.

 Ask for a review of your FOI decision